potassco/viasp/README.md

 ## Examples

-An introduction to viASP's features is given in the [notebook](https://mybinder.org/v2/gh/stephanzwicknagl/viasp/main?filepath=examples%2FIntroduction%20to%20viASP.ipynb).
+An introduction to viASP’s features is given in the [notebook](https://mybinder.org/v2/gh/stephanzwicknagl/viasp/main?filepath=examples%2FIntroduction%20to%20viASP.ipynb).
 The [examples folder](https://github.com/stephanzwicknagl/viasp/tree/main/examples) shows a variety of scripts that run viASP.

 ## Contributing